RobWildGarlic/zambretti-integration/README.md

   - Atmospheric Pressure in hPa
   - Temperature (°C)
   - Humidity (%)
-  - Tracker for you home location
+  - Tracker for your home location

 - You can fine tune Zambretti with the following parameters:
   - Update interval (minutes).
 Don't make it too short as it will unnecesarily burden your Home Assistant without adding value.